frbl/writing-tips/scratch.md

 ## General document structure
 ### Introduction
 ### Backgound + motivation

 ### State of the art / related work
+they do a summary of some papers, but a critical discussion is completely missing
 ### Methods
+no justification for the assumptions and methods used.
+This is often due to the fact they start implementing before having clear what the have to do

 ### Evaluation / Results
 ### Discussion
 ### Conclusion